May 01, 2024

 1. Make Mindfulness and Meditation a Consistent Part of Your Day

-Mindfulness is a great tactic for stress management and relief because you can practice it any time of day.
+Mindfulness is a great tactic for dealing with stress because you can practice it any time of day.
 "A typical practice involves paying attention to your breathing, and when your attention wanders off, you bring your attention back to your breathing," says Diana Winston, Director of Mindfulness Education at the UCLA Mindful Awareness Research Center.

 Practicing mindfulness reduces levels of the stress hormone cortisol, reducing the stress response, according to Winston.
 "It also impacts and helps prevent our thoughts from taking us into the past or future, which is where a lot of stress lies," Winston says.

 One study found that consistently meditating mindfully for even short periods may boost your mood and decrease stress.
 Winston notes that the researchers thought four weeks of mindful meditation would make a difference, but it took eight weeks of consistently meditating for folks to see benefits.
-So keep going if mindful meditation isn't a quick fix — the benefits might be just one body scan away.
+So keep going if mindful meditation isn't a quick fix — the long term mental health benefits will be worth the effort.

 How to practice it: